Business School 2.0

 Sam B. Tidwell Learning Center

 This fund supports student activities through our Sam B. Tidwell Learning Center.
-Funds go toward student organizations, plant trips, business tutors, and our scholarships for outstanding undergraduates.
-This fund also supports the Outstanding Business Woman and Man of the Year award, intended to recognize and celebrate two students who have brought honor and pride to the College of Business.
+Funds go toward student organizations, plant trips, and business tutors.
+This fund also supports the Sam Tidwell awards, presented annually to College of Business students who embody a dedication to academic, leadership, and extra curricular involvement within the Michigan Tech community.

 Local Economic Outlook Report